11 Things I Still Buy In Plastic

 Do I feel guilty about buying things in plastic?

-I used to.
-But a lot has changed in regards to my views on sustainability, and now, I focus on the bigger picture & creating long-term sustainable habits.
+Nah.
+I used to, but a lot has changed in regards to my views on sustainability, and now, I focus on the bigger picture & creating long-term sustainable habits.
 After some contemplation, I also concluded that living 100% zero waste is hardly possible (here’s why).

 After all, we all produce trash, one way or another (have you heard of “invisible waste?”).
 Anywho, I know I’m doing my best, and I’m focusing on what works for me at this stage of my life.
 And I believe everyone should do that, too.

-Things that I USED TO buy in plastic, but I found low waste alternatives:
+Here’s a list of things that I used to buy in plastic, but I found low-waste or plastic-free alternatives:

 Sum up

-It isn’t realistic to rely on a few people living the “perfect” zero waste life; we need personal change on a global scale.
+It isn’t practical to rely on a few people living the “perfect” zero waste life; we need personal change on a global scale.

 When more people show interest in eco-friendly, reusable items, this can also encourage systematic change.